 - Frequently yawning;

 - Drifting into other lanes, swerving;

 - Having a hard time keeping head up; and

 - Not remembering the past few miles driven.

 Drivers who choose to get behind the wheel of a vehicle when they are too tired are just as negligent as a driver who drives after drinking or a person who texts while driving.
 If you have been injured in a car accident caused by a drowsy driver, contact a seasoned North Carolina car accident attorney to find out what legal recourse you may have.

-Our Carolinas personal injury lawyers have built a solid reputation for aggressively advocating for our clients in obtaining the compensation they deserve for their injuries.
+Our Kitty Hawk personal injury lawyers have built a solid reputation for aggressively advocating for our clients in obtaining the compensation they deserve for their injuries.
 Our legal team is made up of skilled negotiators who have decades of combined injury law experience dealing with insurance companies, yet we also will not hesitate to pursue litigation if the insurance company refuses to negotiate in good faith.